BrAiNeeBug/BrAiN-Plug/README.md

 * WiFi connection
 * SNTP time synchronization
-* TimerMode is not set to ON or FORCE
+* TimerMode is not set to OFF
 * Correct ON/OFF times

 ---